-The extended enrollment opportunity in 2021 gives new and existing enrollees an opportunity to take advantage of the enhanced premium subsidies created by the American Rescue Plan.
+The extended enrollment opportunity in 2021 gave new and existing enrollees an opportunity to take advantage of the enhanced premium subsidies created by the American Rescue Plan.

 In Massachusetts, special enrollment period enrollments completed by the 23rd of the month are effective the first of the following month (as opposed to a 15th of the month enrollment deadline in most states).

 All state-regulated medical insurance in Massachusetts — which includes all health plans that are sold through Massachusetts Health Connector — is required to cover coronavirus testing with no cost-sharing, and also cover treatment (in a doctor’s office, urgent care clinic, or ER, but not inpatient hospital care) with no cost-sharing.

 Eight insurers are offering 2021 plans through the health insurance marketplace in Massachusetts: